DataDog/hiring-engineers/answers.md

 >Datadog offers over 400+ integrations for systems, apps, and services.
 Whether your applications reside on-premises or in the cloud, they all can be monitered by Datadog's modern monitoring and security solution for any stack, any app, at any scale, anywhere.
 A full list of integrations can be found here (https://www.datadoghq.com/product/platform/integrations/#all) and more intergrations are continously being added.

->For this part of we will install the dockerized Datadog Agent on Windows 10 Pro as well as a Windows Datadog Agent on Windows 10 Pro upon which we will perform PostgreSQL integration
+>For this part of we will install the dockerized Datadog Agent on Windows 10 Pro as well as a Windows Datadog Agent on Windows 10 Pro upon which we will perform PostgreSQL integration.
+>

+>*Although running 2 agents on 1 physical hosts is not recommended, I did so in order to show the functionality and intergrations from a physical host as well as from contanier.
+Doing this in a production environment will result in higher resource utilization as well as additional billing from Datadog, since both the physical host and the container will show up as individual integrations.
+In a production environment you will want to deploy on or the other.
+Also when utilizing a Docker container you are able to get full Host level metrics as well as Container metrics.*
 >

 >### ***Here are the steps to install the dockerzied Datadog Agent on Windows 10 Pro***